SFW3B/ETH-Tools/CheckAddressTxsBalances/README.md

 ## Usage

-Rename .env-example to .end and add your CovalentHQ API Key then run:
+Rename .env-example to .env and add your CovalentHQ API Key then run:

 ```node
 node index.mjs